bonagus/bonagus/README.md

 ### Hi there 👋

+Welcome to my profile page.

+- 🔭 I’m currently working as DevOps and Freelance Content Writer
+- 🌱 I’m currently learning Javascript and Python
+- 💬 Ask me about sustainable thing and I would love to discuss it

 <!--
 **bonagus/bonagus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.